Robert Plomin: Polygenic Scores and Blueprint

 Plomin has advocated incorporating molecular genetics into psychology, using genome-wide association studies to study how polygenic scores relate to behavioral and cognitive differences.
 His 2018 book Blueprint: How DNA Makes Us Who We Are argues that inherited DNA is a major influence on individual traits and has received both praise and criticism, including concerns about genetic determinism.

 Honors and awards

 In 2002, the Behavior Genetics Association awarded him the Dobzhansky Memorial Award for a Lifetime of Outstanding Scholarship in Behavior Genetics.
 He was awarded the William James Fellow Award by the Association for Psychological Science in 2004 and the 2011 Lifetime Achievement Award of the International Society for Intelligence Research.
 In 2017, Plomin received the APA Award for Distinguished Scientific Contributions.
 Plomin has been ranked among the 100 most eminent psychologists of the 20th Century.
-In 2005, he was elected a Fellow of the British Academy (FBA), the United Kingdom's national academy for humanities and social sciences.
+In 2002, he was elected a Fellow of the Academy of Medical Sciences and in 2005, he was elected a Fellow of the British Academy (FBA), the United Kingdom's national academy for humanities and social sciences.

 Plomin was appointed Commander of the Order of the British Empire (CBE) in the 2023 New Year Honours for services to scientific research.